wolffshots/wolffshots/README.md

-## Professional Summary
+## professional summary

-1 year experience in the programming world after a 3 year BSc in Computer Science and Computer Engineering.
+Began  experience in the programming world after a 3 year BSc in Computer Science and Computer Engineering.

-## Skills
+## skills

+- JavaScript: spent a year working in a mixture of vanilla JS, node.js, React (React, Preact and Gatsby) and React Native (Expo) - very comfortably proficient in JavaScript
 - Java: studied Java in high school and in university - quite proficient
-- C: have some experience in programming in C for the STM32F0 microcontroller - competent in simple C
+- C: quite competent in embedded C frameworks such as STM32, ESP32 (esp-idf and Arduino)
 - C++: did a course at 3rd year university level in C++ and some machine learning - quite proficient
-- JavaScript: spent a year working in a mixture of vanilla JS, React and React Native - very comfortably proficient in JavaScript
-- Python: competent in Python3 (with decent experience in using it on embedded systems)
+- Python: competent in Python3 (with decent experience in using it on embedded systems such as Raspberry Pi and some MicroPython tinkering)
 - HTML and CSS: very competent in both HTML and CSS and quite confident in CSS derivations (like Sass)

-## Work Experience
+## work Experience

-### Programmer at Next Step Digital (February 2020 - Present)
+### Programmer at Next Step Digital (February 2020 - March 2021)

-- mainly working in React and React Native for the frontend
+- mainly working in React (Gatsby) and React Native
 - various aspects of Firebase for backends
 - the projects under Next Step Digital are listed in the [Projects](#projects) section below

 ### Server and network administrator at Mills Fitchett Cape (January 2020 - Present)

-- built and setup a Linux server
+- built and setup a Linux server with DNS filter for the local network
 - maintained a Mikrotik network with custom firewall settings and 3 access points

-## Education
+## education

 ### BSc in Computer Science and Computer Engineering (2017 - 2019)